john-mh/trap_the_cat/README.md

 2. **Game Board:** The game board consists of a grid where the cat can move.

-3. **Player Turns:** Players take turns to select the cell.
-Cats try to escape
+3. **Player Turns:** Player can select the cell.
+The cat will try to escape

 4. **Game Outcome:** The game ends when the cat is trapped or escapes.
-Players can choose to play multiple rounds.
+Player can choose to play multiple rounds.

 ## Controls 🖱️